Denolle-Lab/Group_Utils/onboarding.md

-# Guidelines to apply for a Ph.D. with Marine:
+# Guidelines to apply for a Ph.D.
 - Contact in the fall before submission.
 - Submit a piece of code you wrote, or an explanation of the contributions you made to a more extensive code
 - Submit a short write up of what makes you passionate about earthquake sciences or seismology